 This framework is an approach to water management that acknowledges the interdependencies between potable water, waste water and stormwater that seeks to optimise water use on each site, whilst being mindful of the site specific constraints and opportunities and the needs of the local environment.

-Low flush toilets installed in new developments
+- Low flush toilets are installed in new developments;

-- Waterless or low water urinals installed in all new developments and retrofitted to existing assets.
+- Waterless or low water urinals installed in all new developments and retrofitted to existing assets;

 Tenant guidelines and awareness